smarthomeNG/plugins/enocean/README.md

 B0 = right rocker up
 ```

-The following example example explaines the button shortcut and its meaning for a rocker/switch with two rocker and 6 available combinations (EEP F6_02_03).
+The following example explaines the button shortcut and its meaning for a rocker/switch with two rocker and 6 available combinations (EEP F6_02_03).

 ```
 AI = left rocker down